-- 6.1 Costs relating to enforcement action are provided for within the budget for Money Home Job. - 6.2 The Policy contains provisions to make enforcement action as cost neutral as possible through: - the charging of licences and enforcement notices; - recovery of costs where action has had to be undertaken in default.
-This can include in certain situations the Council being able to enforce the sale of properties to secure its funds.
+- 6.1 Costs relating to enforcement action are provided for within the budget for Housing Standards and Improvement. - 6.2 The Policy contains provisions to make enforcement action as cost neutral as possible through: - the charging of licences and enforcement notices; - charging through rent repayment orders and civil penalty fines - recovery of costs where action has had to be undertaken in default.
+This can include in certain situations the Council being able to enforce the sale of properties to secure its funds. - 6.3 With civil penalty fines income returns to the council rather than government and this fund can be directly used to continue to improve housing conditions and tackle rogue landlords.